-Sustainable Conference Objectives:
+Sustainable Conference Goals

 This evidence-based presentation will (a) strengthen research on race, culture, and families; (b) enhance the work of scholars, educators, practitioners, and policymakers; and (c) provide a critical framework for scholars focused on the design, modification, and evaluations of curriculum and courses.